openaddresses/machine/docs/processes.md

 Collection
 ----------

-New Zip collections are generated nightly.
+New Zip collections are generated nightly, scheduled with `cron`.

 1. Run the [collection with the script `openaddr-collect-extracts`](components.md#collect).
     This will require a connection to [the machine database](persistence.md#db)